Can you Text 911?

 What should be in an emergency text message?

-2. The LOCATION.
-This is potentially the most important piece of information.
-No matter the severity of the incident, if the texter can send their location to 911, public safety officials can find and assess the situation.
+2. The LOCATION is of utmost importance.
+Regardless of the severity of the incident, sharing your precise location enables public safety officials to swiftly locate and assess the situation.

 What happens next?